kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_battery.md

 ## Battery History
 You can view the history of battery percentage by clicking the chart icon in the top-right corner.
 This displays the last day's history, as recorded by Trail Sense.

+The history is updated about every hour, you can disable this in Settings > Battery > Battery Log.
+If this is disabled, you will no longer see battery history and may not see time until full or empty.

 ## System Settings
 To access system battery settings and usage, click the settings icon in the top-right corner.